 Programme on the Ethics of Behavioural Influence and Prediction

-The Programme on the Ethics of Behavioural Influence and Prediction (EBIP) is based in the Oxford Uehiro Centre for Practical Ethics.
+The Programme on the Ethics of Behavioural Influence and Prediction (EBIP) is based in the Uehiro Oxford Institute at the University of Oxford.
 It investigates the moral permissibility and desirability of (i) predicting how people will behave, for example, on the basis of data about their past behaviour, demographic characteristics, and neurobiology, and (ii) influencing how people will behave, for example, through the use of nudges, incentives, psychological interventions, and psychopharmaceuticals.

 Questions of interest include: